Vibe coding analytics: How AI-assisted builders use data to catch errors and stay on track

 Something else that doesn't work: trying to "talk the AI into fixing a mistake."
 If something isn't working, don't be afraid to roll it back and try again.
 "Saving your progress along the way is important," Will explained, and so is patience with the process.
 "The technology is getting better and better.
 Don't burn yourself out and get frustrated.
 Even if there's something you might not be able to do now, wait and you might be able to do it in six months," he said.

-Where analytics enters the vibe coding workflow
+How to use analytics in your vibe coding workflow

 AI coding can easily create false confidence (who doesn't love the way ChatGPT showers us with compliments every time we ask a question?), but adding analytics to your vibe-coded project can serve as an important reality check.